Tan-Ia/Python3-Guess-Game/readme.md

-# Python Simple Console Bank App
+# Python Simple Console Python3-Guess-Game

-This is a simple django blog project.
+This is a simple Python3-Guess-Game.
 #  Features!
   - python==3.6.2

-You can also:
-  - You can open account multiple user deposite amount can check balance
+  - with this you cn play a funny game gussing the number by given input with console

 ### Tech

 Dillinger uses a number of open source projects to work properly:
 * [Python3]

-And of course Bank_App_With_Python_Console itself is open source with a [public repository][dill] on GitHub.
+And of course  Python3-Guess-Game itself is open source with a [public repository][dill] on GitHub.

 ### Installation